WASHINGTON REGIONAL SEMINAR 2021: OPENING STATEMENT

 Dress code: Plan to dress in comfort, not in style.
 For classtime, sneakers, jeans, t-shirts, sweatshirts and casual outfits are appropriate.
 The venue offers ample opportunity to experience the great outdoors, so bring weather-appropriate outerwear as well.

-An email will be sent to registered attendees with shuttle and course information.
+An email will be sent to registered attendees with course information.
+Due to Covid protocols, there will be no TLC-arranged shuttle.
+Please make your own ground transportation arrangements.

 The entire balance for a TLC course is due 90 days after the start date of the course unless other arrangements have been made with the Financial Officer.
 Any registrations made within 5 days of the start of the course must be paid in full at the time of registration.
 Tuition payments are only transferable to another TLC course within the same calendar year or to a substitute participant for the same course.
 Cancellations must be e-mailed to TLC’s Registrar: firstname.lastname@example.org.